webqit/oohtml/README.md

 init.call( window[, options = {} ]);
 ```

-But all things "SSR" for OOHTML is best left to the [`@webqit/oohtml-ssr`](https://github.com/webqit/oohtml-ssr) package!
+But all things "SSR" for OOHTML are best left to the [`@webqit/oohtml-ssr`](https://github.com/webqit/oohtml-ssr) package!

 Also, if you'll be going ahead to build a real world app to see OOHTML in action, you may want to consider also using: